7 Communicating with R Markdown

 ```

-Because include is already set to TRUE within knitr::opts_chunk$set() in the setup code chunk, I don’t need to specify it again.
+Because include is already set to TRUE within knitr::opts_chunk$set() in the setup code chunk, you don’t need to specify it again.

 Markdown Text

-Markdown text sections (which have a white background in R Studio) will be converted into formatted text in the Word document after knitting.
-Figure 7.5 highlights the equivalent sections in our R Markdown and Word documents.
+Markdown text sections (which have a white background in RStudio) will be converted into formatted text in the Word document after knitting.
+Figure 6.4 highlights the equivalent sections in the R Markdown and Word documents.

-As you can see, the text # Introduction in R Markdown gets converted to a first-level heading, while ## Bill Length becomes a second-level heading.
+The text # Introduction in R Markdown gets converted to a first-level heading, while ## Bill Length becomes a second-level heading.
 By adding hashes, you can create up to six levels of headings.
-In RStudio, headers are easy to find because they show up in blue.
+In RStudio, headings are easy to find because they show up in blue.

 Text without anything before it becomes body text in Word.
 To create italic text, add single asterisks around it (*like this*).
-To make text bold, use double asterisks (**Palmer Penguins**).
+To make text bold, use double asterisks (**as shown here**).

 You can make bulleted lists by placing a dash at the beginning of a line and adding your text after it: